Algo-Foundry/stateless-sc/README.md

 Test the following scenarios,
 1. Send transaction with a wrong secret.
-2. Send transaction with a corret secret.
+2. Send transaction with a correct secret.

 After which, attempt to send 1 Algo to `acc1`.
 This transaction should be rejected unless 10 block rounds passed.